 Dental crowns are one of the most common dental procedures.
 Crowns are used to extend the life of a tooth or for aesthetic reasons.
 Crowns are also used with dental implants to replace a missing tooth.
 Dental crowns are ceramic or gold coverings that replace damaged, unaesthetic or missing tooth structure, increasing the strength and performance of the tooth.
 At My Victoria Dentist, we offer single-visit CEREC dental crowns individually designed for each patient using an optical scanner instead of impressions.
 This allows for a digitally precise fit and function.
 For patients that would like an aesthetic smile improvement, we can design the shape and size of the teeth prior to treatment to allow patients to preview their new smile.
-Book an appointment now for dental crowns in Victoria.
-Book an appointment now for dental crowns in Victoria.
+For dental crowns in Victoria, book an appointment now.

 Immediate functionality restored